The Channeling Rules

 Play begins with Light.

-There are 7 steps to a turn, performed in order:
+Overview: There are 6 steps to a turn, performed in order:

-4. Place Energy Cubes on Magic Circle Cards along the chosen Leyline Path
+- Place Energy Cubes on Magic Circle Cards along the chosen Leyline Path.

-5. Remove Energy Cubes on Magic Circle Cards along the chosen Leyline Path
+- Remove Energy Cubes on Magic Circle Cards along the chosen Leyline Path.

 1 - Play a Glyph Card Link to heading

 The player selects a Glyph Card from their hand and lays it in front of them on the table.
-If this is their eighth and final Glyph Card, the player takes all of their Glyph Cards back into their hand for the next turn.
+If this is their final Glyph Card, the player takes all of their Glyph Cards back into their hand for the next turn.
+At the beginning of that turn, the player selects 3 Glyph Cards and lays them face-down on the table, ensuring the opponent doesn’t see them.

 2 - Move a Druid Token Link to heading

-The player moves one Druid Token from one Magic Circle Card to a different Magic Circle Card in the row or column of cards indicated by the Glyph Card they just played, that does not contain a Druid Token, of either color.
+The player moves one Druid Token from one Magic Circle Card to a different Magic Circle Card in the row or column of cards indicated by the Glyph Card they just played that does not contain a Druid Token.

-4 - Place Energy Cubes on Magic Circle Cards along the chosen Leyline Path Link to heading
+3 - Place Energy Cubes on Magic Circle Cards along a Leyline Path Link to heading

 The player removes Energy Cubes from a Magic Circle Card if there are Energy Cubes of both colors on it.
 Remove one Light and one Dark Energy Cube from the card, repeating the process until there are only Energy Cubes of a single color remaining on the card.

-• Whoever acquired the fewest Magic Circle Cards wins the game.
+- Whoever acquired the fewest Magic Circle Cards wins.

 Game Terms Link to heading

-The green cards players use to mark the outside of the 4 x 4 grid of Magic Circle Cards, and the cards of each player’s color that they use to move their Druid Tokens across the grid.
+Glyph Cards: The 8 green cards used to mark the outside of the 4 x 4 grid of Magic Circle Cards, and the cards of each player’s color that comprise their hand that they use to move their Druid Tokens across the grid.

-One of the shortest paths of Magic Circle Cards, starting with the Druid Token the player has just moved and ending with the stationary Druid Token, that…
+Leyline Path: One of the shortest paths of Magic Circle Cards, starting with the Druid Token the player has just moved and ending with the stationary Druid Token.
+A Leyline Path…

-Each Magic Circle Card has two values on the card.
-The number of outer circles is the card’s Vigor value and the number of inner petals is the card’s Splendor value.
-Each Magic Circle Card has a Vigor of four through seven, and Splendor of four through seven.
+Magic Circle Cards: Each Magic Circle Card has two values on the card.
+The value made of circles is the card’s Vigor value and the value made of petals is the card’s Splendor value.
+Each Magic Circle Card has a Vigor of four through seven, and Splendor of three through eight.

-The number of victory points you get at the end of the game.
-Represented by petals on Magic Circle Cards.
+Splendor(Inner Blue Pedals): The number of victory points you get at the end of the game.
+Represented by blue inner petals on Magic Circle Cards and by Blue Numbers in the upper right hand and lower left hand corners of Magic Circle Cards.

-How many Energy Cubes must be on a card at the end of the turn in order to acquire it.
-Represented by the outer circles on Magic Circle Cards.
+Vigor(Outside Yellow Circles): How many Energy Cubes must be on a Magic Circle Card at the end of the turn to acquire it.
+Represented by yellow outer circles on Magic Circle Cards and by yellow Numbers in the upper left hand and lower right hand corners of Magic Circle Cards.

-When a Magic Circle Card is acquired using more Energy Cubes than its Vigor value, the player keeps the excess cubes near the cards as Overchanneling Cubes.
+Overchanneling Cubes: When a Magic Circle Card is acquired using more Energy Cubes than its Vigor value, the player keeps the excess cubes near the Magic Circle Cards as Overchanneling Cubes.
 Each Overchanneling Cube reduces the players Splendor by one at the end of the game.

 Credits Link to heading